loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+SVDPP_QUAL_6.509: This was generated on May 15 at 3:42 pm.
+SVD++ was carried out with 60 factors and 40 iterations.
+All other parameters were the same as those in SVDPP_QUAL_6.833.

 RBM_QUAL_4.522: This was generated on May 15 around 1 am.
 RBM was run on the entire dataset with 400 factors and 60 iterations.
 The parameters used were the same as those in RBM_QUAL_4.952.